“I am tired of being scared of him.”

 It’s just like her one-time tutor said.
-There are always intrepid hackers and disgruntled reporters who leak such aborted stories to select messageboards.
+There are always intrepid hackers and disgruntled reporters who leak aborted stories to select messageboards.
 The lowest, hidden levels of the internet.
 Spawning grounds for filth and deceit.
 Intrepid web trawlers such as Celia can still find them.

 She always did pay attention in computer science courses after that tutoring session.